tazury/dspp/readme.md

 # DualSense++
+## THIS IS NOT FINISHED [THERE ARE MANY ISSUES IN THIS LIBRARY I PLAN TO FIX.
+Make a issue if you find anything]
 ## An C++ Library designed for the usage of multiple DualSense controller support within gameplay.
 - DS++ is an Team Azury project towards the game development community into unifiying DualSense controller support for video games outside of the PS5 SDK.
 - Most game developers would not add their dualsense features to PC releases due to the lack of support or documentation that can make it worth. *DualSense++ can solve that!*